Introduction

 queue argument to stream

+, and provide this argument at declaration time.
 Also make sure to declare the Stream with durable=true

-the creation of non-durable Streams.
+.
+LavinMQ does not allow the creation of non-durable Streams.

-Publishing a message to a stream
+2. Publishing to the stream

-As an example, below, the previous snippet has been extended to publish a message
+As an example, below, the previous snippet has been extended to publish a message to the test_stream

 declared.